 In the final section of our report, we identify and discuss additional priorities receiving support from four Councilmembers.
-As mentioned, these priorities would not be part of the FY 2025 Budget Priorities Resolution unless they are designated as such by Council.
+As mentioned, these priorities are not part of the FY 2025 Budget Priorities Resolution.

 FISCAL AND POLICY DISCUSSION

 City Council Operating Budget Priorities